wangpengfeido/scroll-sensor/README.md

 Here is a [Demo](https://wangpengfeido.github.io/demos/scroll-sensor/index.html).

 ## Install and import
-Scroll Sensor can be installed by npm or yarn.It can be imported by ES6 import grammar,commonJs grammar or including by script tag.
+Scroll Sensor can be installed by npm or yarn.And it can be imported by ES6 import grammar,commonJs grammar or including by script tag.

 ### Install by NPM
 ````shell